maria-antignolo/videojs-ppc-v4-plugin/README.md

 ```

 ## Demo
-Using this 3 commands you should be set up to check the plugin working :-)
+Using this couple of commands you should be set up to check the plugin working :-)

 ```sh
 npm npm run-script build